LimitlessManMLB/TheHandyForUnity_APIv2/README.md

 I based my work on https://github.com/defucilis/TheHandyUnity

-You will need to install Text Mesh Pro to run UI Example
+You will need to install Text Mesh Pro to run the UI Example

 ### What is TheHandy
 TheHandy is male masturbator than can be controlled by remote command (HTTP or Bluetooth) : https://www.thehandy.com/